 On 8 November and 5 December 2018, the Company opened non-revolving credit facilities for USD 120 million with the Asian Development Bank in order to increase the operational efficiency of core activities and identify opportunities associated with renewable energy sources.
 In 2019, the Company received three tranches under credit facilities for a total of Tenge 45,860,800 thousand with maturities of tranche A and B after 5 years, tranche C after 7 years.
 The interest rate is set on the basis of actual inflation indicators of the Republic of Kazakhstan, plus bank margin.
-Principal debt is payable at maturity: for tranche A and B - in 2024, for tranche C - in 2026.
+During the reporting period tranches A and B were repaid in full.
+As at 31 December 2022 the nominal principal balance of Tranche C is Tenge 15,234,400 thousand.